Why Colombia Loves Kids

 4. A Cartagena Treasure Hunt

 Nothing is as much fun as a treasure hunt in Cartagena’s old town.
 We’ve done this for both boys when they hit six years old.
 It’s a funny way to spend the day.
 Very un-Colombian.
 Colombian parents are used to sitting around and catching up on the gossip at children’s parties not trekking through the city.
 The kids love it though.
 They get to run wild and rampage through the museums and parks of Cartagena.
-There’s always ice cream at Gelateria Paradise, cake and pizza pitstops at Café Abaco or Pizza Piccolo on the way.
+There’s always ice cream at Gelateria Paradiso, cake and pizza pitstops at Café Abaco or Pizza Piccolo on the way.
 They even get into the history as they tear through the city dressed in their pirate outfits.